isomerpages/sciencecentre-emag/_stories/Culture/Exploring Geometry with Peranakan Tiles.md

 were especially popular with their intricate floral and faunal motifs.</p>
 <p><a href="https://noroadbarred.files.wordpress.com/2015/02/passage_mar-apr15.pdf" rel="noopener noreferrer nofollow" target="_blank"><u>Later in the 1920s, Japan started exporting majolica tiles</u></a> with
 <a href="https://expatliving.sg/peranakan-tiles-in-singapore-story/" rel="noopener noreferrer nofollow" target="_blank"><u>designs rich in Chinese symbolism</u>
-</a>, such as lotuses, peaches, plum blossoms, and dragons, to growing demand
+</a>, such as lotuses, peaches, plum blossoms, and dragons, to satisfy growing
-in Singapore and across Malaya.
+demand in Singapore and across Malaya.
 These majolica tiles from different countries eventually became so synonymous with local communities that they became known in Southeast Asia as Peranakan tiles.</p>
 <p><a href="https://www.straitstimes.com/singapore/uncovering-the-past-tile-by-tile" rel="noopener noreferrer nofollow" target="_blank"><u>In a </u></a><em><a href="https://www.straitstimes.com/singapore/uncovering-the-past-tile-by-tile" rel="noopener noreferrer nofollow" target="_blank"><u>Straits Times </u></a></em>
 <a href="https://www.straitstimes.com/singapore/uncovering-the-past-tile-by-tile" rel="noopener noreferrer nofollow" target="_blank"><u>feature published in 2019</u>
 </a>, artist Jennifer Lim explained, “the tiles tell a story of Singapore's